danielepantaleone/ioq3-UrT/README.md

 * added RCON `sendclientcommand` command: send a reliable command as a specific client
 * added RCON `spoof` command: send a game client command as a specific client
 * added RCON `forcecvar` command: force a client USERINFO cvar to a specific value
+* added RCON `forcecaptain` command: force a client to be the captain of his team
+* added RCON `forcesub` command: force a client to be substitute for his team
 * allow client position load while being in a jump run (will reset running timer if it was running)
+* fixed map searching algorithm: no more unpredictability
+* fixed `stopserverdemo` command being executed on non-dedicated servers
+* replace **Ban Kick** message being displayed upon client auth ban with something understandable
 * unlocked `sv_fps` cvar from game module constraint
-* added RCON `forcecaptain` command: force a client to be the captain of his team
-* added RCON `forcesub` command: force a client to be substitute for his team

 ### *Client*

+* correctly draw new game module color codes in console
 * fixed clipboard data paste crashing the client engine on unix systems
 * fixed linux SDL gamma bug using XF86 (by [clearskies](https://github.com/clearskies))
-* keep the dedicated console open when the UI subsystem start (windows only)
-* correctly draw new game module color codes in console
 * improved in-game console readability
 * improved windows dedicated console readability
 * unlock `snaps` cvar from game module constraint